Hugh Adlington - Senior Lecturer, Department of English Literature

 European exploration and colonisation in the sixteenth century.
 The classical tradition, and its role in early modern exploration, expansion and colonisation; the exchange of geographical information in the sixteenth century.

-Erin Sullivan - Lecturer and Fellow, Shakespeare Institute
+Erin Sullivan - Senior Lecturer and Fellow, Shakespeare Institute

 Culture, belief and identity in renaissance and early modern England; history of emotion and psychology; the relationship between Shakespeare (and other renaissance literature) and contemporayr religious, scientific and philosophical ideas.

-Jonathan Willis - Lecturer in Early Modern History, Department of History
+Jonathan Willis - Senior Lecturer in Early Modern History, Department of History

-Cultural and religious history of early modern Europe, with a focus on the English Reformation; music and the senses; reformation theology and its socio-cultural impact; the Decalogue.
+Cultural and religious history of early modern Europe, with a focus on the English Reformation; music and the senses; reformation theology and its socio-cultural impact; parish religion; the Ten Commandments.

 Gillian Wright - Senior Lecturer, Department of English